changanmoon/patcher9x/README.md

 ## Memory limit patch

 Windows 9x cannot work with more than about ~512 MB of RAM.
 There is no strict barrier, but due bugs in FAT driver (`VCACHE.VXD`) more memory causes that cache won't fit to system memory space and overwriting memory of another drivers.
 With more memory is more change to hit something important.
-There also few other bugs in `VMM.VXD` loader and itself `VMM.VXD`.
+There also few other bugs in `VMM.VXD` loader and itself in `VMM32.VXD`.

 ![More RAM than system handle](/doc/memory.gif)